Ozodbek47/DataEngineering/README.md

 **Go to the [project/report.ipynb](https://github.com/Ozodbek47/DataEngineering/blob/main/project/report.ipynb) for the main code and more information.**

+**You can find the presentation slides of the project at [project/slides.pdf](https://github.com/Ozodbek47/DataEngineering/blob/main/project/slides.pdf)**

+**Presentation video of the project is available at [project/presentation-video.mp4](https://github.com/Ozodbek47/DataEngineering/blob/main/project/presentation-video.mp4)**

 #### To download, preprocess and store the necessary datasets from stat.uz in the `data` folder, run:

 ```bash